compufox/TwitPoster/README.md

 - splits up long post from mastodon into a twitter thread
 - optional filter to selectively crosspost
 - specify lowest level of privacy to crosspost (see config.yml.example for more detail)
+- mirrors posted media from mastodon to twitter

 ## Quickstart